SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 Salary - $55,000–$65,000 a year
 City - Oshawa, ON

+Job Description:

-Job - Description - As a valued member of a start-up, you will work with large historical and live flight data sets built using PostgreSQL and its spatial extension – PostGIS.
+> As a valued member of a start-up, you will work with large historical and live flight data sets built using PostgreSQL and its spatial extension – PostGIS.
 You will support the build and maintenance of airline flight routing data sets to model flight times, routes flown between city-pairs in their lateral dimension.
 The position is initially on a 3-month contract and extendable to a full-time position thereafter.
 The objective under this project is to develop machine learning use cases for predictive algorithms that use flight time metrics to develop highly accurate & probabilistic flight route and city-pair prediction models using industry best-practice techniques in data training and machine learning.
 The ability to work with large but structured historical data sets and applying external variables such as winds, precipitation, and traffic congestion will be required.

 ### **High Level (Senior)**